Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 Associated Press

-ROME (AP) — Italy’s president is expected to ask Mario Draghi, the former European Central Bank chief credited with saving the euro, to try to lead Italy through the coronavirus pandemic after last-ditch talks among squabbling politicians failed to produce a viable new coalition.
+ROME (AP) — Italy’s president met Wednesday with the former European Central Bank chief credited with saving the euro, Mario Draghi, to see if he would try to lead Italy through the coronavirus pandemic after last-ditch talks among squabbling politicians failed to produce a viable new governing coalition.

-President Sergio Mattarella summoned Draghi, 73, for a noon meeting Wednesday at the Quirinale Palace.
-Mattarella was expected to ask Draghi to try to form a non-political government to replace caretaker Premier Giuseppe Conte’s coalition of the 5-Star Movement and Democratic Party.
+President Sergio Mattarella was expected to ask Draghi to try to form a technocratic, non-political government to replace caretaker Premier Giuseppe Conte’s coalition of the 5-Star Movement and Democratic Party.
+Draghi, 73, arrived at the presidential Quirinale Palace just before noon.

+Under Conte, the 5-Stars had led two successive governments starting in 2018, allying first with the right-wing League and then the center-left Democrats.

+Analysts said a government headed by a high-profile and respected figure like Draghi was the best possible outcome of the crisis, and “likely to be seen, especially by market investors, as a very good solution in the short term,” UniCredit analysts said in a note.

-A somber Mattarella told the nation Tuesday night that while early elections were a possible outcome and a necessary “exercise in democracy,” they were ill-advised at this crucial time in Italy’s history.
+A somber Mattarella told the nation Tuesday night that he essentially had no choice: While an early parliamentary election was a necessary “exercise in democracy,” they were ill-advised at this crucial time in Italy’s history.
 Italy, with over 89,000 confirmed virus deaths, has the second-highest COVID-19 death toll in Europe after Britain.
 It is trying to ramp up its vaccination campaign and must report back to the EU how it plans to spend the recovery funds.

 “It is therefore my duty to make an appeal to all the forces in the parliament so that they grant the confidence to a high profile government not linked to any political force,” Mattarella said.